avilum/secimport/README.md

 - ✔️ <b>Add eBPF basic support using bpftrace</b>
   - ✔️ bpftrace backend tests
 - <b>Extandible Language Template</b>
-  - Increase extandability for new languages tracing with bpftace/dtrace.
+  - Implement bpftrace probes for new languages
-    - Adding a new integration will be easy, in a single directory, using templates for filters, actions, etc.
+- <b>Go support</b> (bpftrace/dtrace hooks)
+  - Implement a template for golang's call stack
 - <b>Node support</b> (bpftrace/dtrace hooks)
   - Implement a template for Node's call stack and event loop
-- <b>Go support</b> (bpftrace/dtrace hooks)
-   - Implement a template for golang's call stack
 - Multi Process support: Use current_module_str together with thread ID to distinguish between events in different processes
 - Update all linux syscalls in the templates (filesystem, networking, processing) to improve the sandbox blocking of unknowns.